oogles/djem/docs/topics/models.rst

 Mixing Mixins
 =============

 A model can include any combination of the above mixins.
-However, since they all use custom managers/querysets to provide additional functionality unique to them, a model using multiple mixins will need to provide its own manager/queryset that incorporates the functionality of each.
+However, since they all use custom managers/querysets to provide additional functionality unique to them, a model using multiple mixins will also need to specify its own manager/queryset that incorporates the functionality of each.
 The custom querysets have been designed to make this as simple as possible, without any additional customisation necessary.
+Each mixin supports a custom :meth:`~MixableQuerySet.as_manager` method that makes it even easier, as demonstrated below.
+This functionality is provided by the :class:`MixableQuerySet` mixin, which is also available for use in your own custom queryset classes.

 For a ready-made combination of all three mixins (:ref:`auditable`, :ref:`archivable` and :ref:`versionable`), see :ref:`staticabstract`.

-The following is an example of a model using the :ref:`auditable` and :ref:`archivable`:
+The following is an example of a model using both the :ref:`auditable` and :ref:`archivable` mixins:

 .. code-block:: python